ingus-t/ML-AI/README.md

 ## Day 47
 * Novice-AI meeting #5, Conclusion of phase 1: Data acquisition and exploration.
 We discussed the criteria for our own mini dataset, and how to proceed.
-Keep going! :ddance::dddance: @ayivima @Hung @Shudipto Trafder @Alexander Villasoto @Aarthi Alagammai @Olivia @Kapil Chandorikar @George Christopoulos @Stark @Marwa @Oudarjya Sen Sarma
 * Created my first dataset on Kaggle, (4800 downsized images of the main Xrays dataset): [https://www.kaggle.com/ingusterbets/xrays-mini-4800](https://www.kaggle.com/ingusterbets/xrays-mini-4800)
 * Implementing Abstract Summarization based on this tutorial: [https://towardsdatascience.com/text-summarization-with-amazon-reviews-41801c2210b](https://towardsdatascience.com/text-summarization-with-amazon-reviews-41801c2210b)
 * And a screenshot from my SmogDetection model.
 It is quite broken :upside_down_face:

 ## Day 46
 * Europeers meeting #4
-@Agata [OR, USA] @Samuela Anastasi @PaulBruce @Susanne Brockmann @Joanna Gon @Evi To work on another project, or not?
+To work on another project, or not?
 That's the question :slightly_smiling_face:
 * Published a Smoke-Detection kernel on Kaggle (private, visible only to the project team because dataset might have copyright issues)
 * Even more X-ray dataset exploration and discussion: https://www.kaggle.com/nih-chest-xrays/

 ## Day 45
 * NLP group meeting #4
-Keep going! :slightly_smiling_face: @SusanW @Dharmendra Choudhary @Aisha Khatun @Droid @bhavz @Yasir Abdur Rohman @Sushil Ghimire
+Keep going! :slightly_smiling_face:
 * Used simple topic modeling on a small Q&A dataset, my first attempt at NLP: [https://github.com/ingus-t/SPAI/blob/master/Notes/topic_modelling.ipynb](https://github.com/ingus-t/SPAI/blob/master/Notes/topic_modelling.ipynb)
-* Virtual Meetup - AI Cyborgs & Neuralink, hosted by @Helena Barmer, @Jess, @Anju Mercian.
+* Virtual Meetup - AI Cyborgs & Neuralink.
 Extremely interesting, but it did not alleviate any of my concerns about the future.
 Only made it worse :thinking_face:
 * X-ray dataset exploration: [https://www.kaggle.com/nih-chest-xrays/](https://www.kaggle.com/nih-chest-xrays/)

 ## Day 44
-* Novice-AI meeting #4, with
+* Novice-AI meeting #4
-@ayivima @Hung @Shudipto Trafder @Alexander Villasoto @Aarthi Alagammai @Olivia @Kapil Chandorikar Keep going! :slightly_smiling_face:
 * Chest X-rays dataset analysis, wrote a script to sample the data.
 * Work on Smog Detection model

 ## Day 43
 * Novice-AI meeting #3, we chose a chest X-ray dataset to work on.
 The longest meeting I´ve had this year :slightly_smiling_face:
-@Hung @ayivima @Alexander Villasoto @Aarthi Alagammai @Archit
 * Preparing the X-rays dataset.
 It is 45 GB large, has 112000 images and 15 classes.
 * Read a paper ChestX-ray8: Hospital-scale Chest X-ray Database and Benchmarks on Weakly-Supervised Classification and Localization of Common Thorax Diseases [https://arxiv.org/abs/1705.02315](https://arxiv.org/abs/1705.02315)
 * Work on Smog Detection model